F2u0a0d3/KishouArima/README.md

 ## 🛠 External Tool Dependencies

 - `subfinder`, `bbot`, `waymore`, `gau`, `waybackurls`, `nmap`, `smap`, `katana`, `blc`, `linkfinder`, `shosubgo`, `skanuvaty`, `scilla`, `csprecongo`

+## ⚠️ Note on Output Limitation

+Some tools may not display the full results directly in the console or return data due to the large size of the output.
+This is intentionally designed to prevent excessive memory or token usage when integrating with LLMs or automated agents.

+📩 For suggestions, bug reports, or feedback, feel free to reach out:

+Email: f2u0a0d3@gmail.com

+Discord: @f2u0a0d3